data-science-with-r/data-visualization-transformation-project/README.md

 This final project consists of an exploratory data analysis and write up of results you discover.
-The data set you will be working with is a pre-packaged R data set called `OrchardSprays`.
-Your write up, in the project qmd, will consist of two sections.
+The data set you will be working with is a pre-packaged R data set called `taxi`.
+Your write up, in the project qmd, will consist of three sections.

+**Introduction** - The introduction should be a brief summary of the data you are working with in your own words, and the research question(s) you aim to address in your write up.

-**Methods** - The methods section should include visualizations and summary statistics relevant to your research question(s).
+**Results** - The results section should include visualizations and summary statistics relevant to your research question(s).
 These should be accompanied with written descriptions.